NOTE: Funding of awards under this COE intramural program is subject to availability of HRSA funding.

 Grant Program Aims and Structure

-Consistent with the overarching goals of our HRSA grant, we are launching a pilot COE Health Disparities Outcomes Research Support Program to foster development of faculty, fellow, resident, and student scholarship that seeks to reduce health disparities and is directed towards improving patient outcomes, especially in underserved communities in New York City.
-We will continue to refine this program over time based upon experience and resources that are available.
+Consistent with the overarching goals of our HRSA grant, the COE Health Disparities Outcomes Research Support Program was launched to foster development of faculty, fellow, resident, and student scholarship that seeks to reduce health disparities and is directed towards improving patient outcomes especially in underserved communities in New York City.
+We continue to refine this program over time based upon experience and resources that are available.

 Research project proposals from TCOP faculty, fellows, residents, and students can be submitted for funding considerations.
 For research projects involving fellows, residents or students, a faculty member must be the primary applicant for funding, with a proposal for funds to cover allowable costs for the project work that is being carried out by the fellow, resident, or student.